Ever walked back to your bike to find it’s not there? Avoid that awful sinking feeling with some smart security.

 Simple but effective, chaining your bike to something immovable should prevent it being taken.
 Route it through the frame or similar and not round an easily unbolted wheel.

 Choose a chain with a Sold Secure rating.
-The best is thick, toughened steel over 19 mm thick, so it won’t fit in the jaws of standard bolt cutters.
+The best are thick, toughened steel over 19 mm thick (so it wont fit in the jaws of standard bolt cutters).
 The steel should be hex or square section, round is easier to cut.
 Links should be covered to prevent damage and for extra security.